Mining: Americas

-During prehistoric times, early Americans mined large amounts of copper along Lake Superior's Keweenaw Peninsula and in nearby Isle Royale; metallic copper was still present near the surface in colonial times.
+During prehistoric times, early Americans mined large quantities of copper along Lake Superior's Keweenaw Peninsula and on nearby Isle Royale; metallic copper remained near the surface into colonial times.
 Indigenous peoples used Lake Superior copper from at least 5,000 years ago; copper tools, arrowheads, and other artifacts that were part of an extensive native trade-network have been discovered.
 In addition, obsidian, flint, and other minerals were mined, worked, and traded.
 Early French explorers who encountered the sites made no use of the metals due to the difficulties of transporting them, but the copper was eventually traded throughout the continent along major river routes.